Insurgency (video game)

 Insurgency is a multiplayer tactical first-person shooter video game developed and published by New World Interactive.
 It is a standalone sequel to Insurgency: Modern Infantry Combat, a community-made mod for Valve's Source engine.
 The game was released for Microsoft Windows, OS X, and Linux on January 22, 2014.

 The game received mixed to positive reviews from game critics, who compared it to Counter-Strike: Global Offensive, but was acclaimed by players for its realism, harsh difficulty, mod support, sound design, animations, levels and gameplay.
 The game's success spawned a spinoff, Day of Infamy, and a sequel, Insurgency: Sandstorm.

 Gameplay

 One of Insurgency's defining characteristics is its hardcore gameplay.
 Unlike other first-person shooters, Insurgency has a very simple HUD, and lacks virtual crosshairs, ammunition and player health counters and minimaps.
 Guns are accurate and extremely deadly.
-Most game modes in do not feature instant respawns.
+Most game modes do not feature instant respawns.
 Instead, on death, players must spectate and wait for their team to complete an objective in order to respawn.

 At the beginning of each game, players are able to choose a class and select a variety of weapons.
 Players have a certain number of supply points to spend on purchasing weapons and modifications.